Timeline - Chapters

 Configuring the Auto-Numbered Chapter Headings

 By default, Plottr’s Chapter Headings are auto-numbered, starting with Chapter 1.
-However, you may wish these auto-numbered headings to read as Scene or Beat, etc.
+However, you may wish to alter these auto-numbered headings to read as Scene or Beat or Episode, etc.

 To change the auto-numbered Chapter Heading:

 - Click the "Structure" button on the Timeline

 - Update the word "Chapter" to your preferred heading title

 You can adjust the font-size, color, border, border style, and background color of your Chapter Headings.

 To change the styling of your Chapter Headings: